 - i The chief executive officer of each state university shall designate an officer at the Vice Chancellor or Vice President level who will approve the initiation of any new activity or program that will produce sales of products or services, or a substantial change in the type or level of existing sales of products or services, and determine that such activity or program complies with this policy.
-Each state university shall develop policies and procedures for administrative approval of activities that satisfy the criteria of this policy. - The Director of Internal Audit or other designated official at each state university shall review service and product sales on a regular basis and shall report and identify activities to the designated Vice Chancellor or Vice President that are not in compliance with this policy.
-The designated Vice Chancellor or Vice President shall review the

-- identified activities.
-If the designated officer agrees that the activity is not in compliance with the policy on competition, that officer shall prescribe parameters for compliance or shall require that the activity be curtailed. - iii This policy will be applicable to private entities or individuals who sell products or services directly to students, faculty or staff pursuant to a contract with a state university.
+Each state university shall develop policies and procedures for administrative approval of activities that satisfy the criteria of this policy. - ii The Director of Internal Audit or other designated official at each state university shall review service and product sales on a regular basis and shall report and identify activities to the designated Vice Chancellor or Vice President that are not in compliance with this policy.
+The designated Vice Chancellor or Vice President shall review the identified activities.
+If the designated officer agrees that the activity is not in compliance with the policy on competition, that officer shall prescribe parameters for compliance or shall require that the activity be curtailed.